 May points out that this seems like an almost inhuman way of living, and he wonders “whether anyone would really be capable of it […] It does seem to me to push the very limits of what humans can do.”
 He argues that what people embrace when they take up interest in an ancient spiritual doctrine is something other.

 “Most Buddhists, Stoics, Taoists, [and] Epicureans probably do not want to rise above their desires or their passions but instead to be less in thrall to them, less bound to the emotional roller coaster that their wants subject them to.”
-This means that these systems of thought are well suited to deal with Small Matters.

 Just like physical exercise, these spiritual exercises must be repeated on a regular basis to be effective.
 “They are often extremely simple.
-Often, they even appear to be banal.
+[They] even appear to be banal.
 Yet for their meaning to be understood, these truths must be lived, and constantly re-experienced.
 They must be engraved into our mental and behavioral repertoire, which requires repetition, just as muscle memory requires physical exercises.”

 While appropriate for Small Matters, much of the philosophy of the ancients is inappropriate to deal with Large Matters.
 These are matters where we want to be vulnerable.
 For instance, few among us would want to remain indifferent toward our spouse, our children, our friends.
 We care about our projects; we want these projects to succeed.
 Caring about them gives meaning to our lives, but that also means that we expose ourselves to a potential source of suffering.
 What we want in this domain of life is acceptance rather than tranquility.